geoffreylitt/convivial-paper/paper.md

 The group of users building adapters does not necessarily need to be limited only to programmers.
 In the future, we plan to explore enabling end users to also create site adapters, drawing on related work in this area [@chasins2018; @huynh2006].
 But even then, we still envision a separation between highly motivated, tech-savvy end users building adapters, and more casual end users just using the spreadsheet view.

 The first party developers of the original software can also play a role in enabling customization.
 Spreadsheet-driven customization does not depend on cooperation from first-party website developers, but if they were to expose structured data in their web application clients, it would eliminate the need for third party site adapters.
 We think there are compelling reasons for first parties to consider doing this.
 Providing Wildcard support would allow users to build extensions to fulfill their own feature requests.
 It also would not necessarily require much effort, since adding Wildcard support could be fairly straightforward for a first-party that already has direct access to the structured data in the page.
-There is also precedent for first parties implementing an official client extension API: for several years, Google maintained an official extension API in Gmail for Greasemonkey scripts to use. ^[Incidentally, since then, third parties have continued to maintain stable Gmail extension APIs used by many browser extensions [@streak; @talwar2019], illustrating the potential of collaboratively maintaining third party adapters.]
+There is also precedent for first parties implementing an official client extension API: for several years, Google maintained an official extension API in Gmail for Greasemonkey scripts to use.

+Google no longer maintains its own API, but third parties have continued to maintain successful replacements—Gmail.js [@talwar2019] is an open source wrapper API with 77 contributors and hundreds of commits.
+This shows another benefit of designing for an ecosystem: it's easier for many programmers to collectively maintain a single adapter for a site and keep it updated in response to changes, instead of creating custom scraping logic for individual extensions.

 # Related Work {#sec:related-work}

 ## Malleable software

 In the broadest sense, Wildcard is inspired by systems aiming to make software into a dynamic medium where end users frequently create and modify software to meet their own needs, rather than only consuming applications built by programmers.
-These systems include Smalltalk [@kay1977], Hypercard [@hypercard2019] , Boxer [@disessa1986], Webstrates [@klokmose2015], and Dynamicland [@victor]. ^[The project's name Wildcard comes from the internal pre-release name for Hypercard, which doubly inspired our work by promoting both software modification by end users and the ideas behind the Web.]
+These systems include Smalltalk [@kay1977], Hypercard [@hypercard2019] , Boxer [@disessa1986], Webstrates [@klokmose2015], and Dynamicland [@victor].
+(The project's name Wildcard comes from the internal pre-release name for Hypercard, which doubly inspired our work by promoting both software modification by end users and the ideas behind the Web.)

 While similar in broad goals, Wildcard employs a different solution strategy.
 These projects generally require building software from scratch in a new environment, whereas Wildcard aims to maximize the malleability of software built with existing tools.